U+do (from compat/loops.fs, if your Forth system doesn’t

-have it) takes two numbers of the stack ( u3 u4 -- )
+have it) takes two numbers of the stack ( u3 u4 -- ), and then

 You can see the stack effect design rules at work in the stack effect of the loop start words: Since the start value of the loop is more frequently constant than the end value, the start value is passed on the top-of-stack.